mijailmariano/git-ssh-setup/README.md

 ## Security Considerations

-- Keep your private key secure and never share it.
+- [ ] Keep your private key secure and never share it.
-- Regularly update or rotate your SSH keys for enhanced security.
+- [ ] Regularly update or rotate your SSH keys for enhanced security.

-For detailed instructions on adding keys to specific Git services, consult their respective documentation.
+For detailed instructions on adding keys to specific Git services, check-out their official docs.